praveen1461996/rabbitmq-ssl-management-docker/README.md

 ```

 Here, we bind the port 5671 from the container on the 5671 port on the local host and port for the management interface 15671 to 8080 port on the local host.
 We also share a local directory with the container, to retrieve the client certificate.
 You can verify client certificates were generated with ls /tmp/docker-test.
 This directory contains a key store and a trust store, both in the PKCS12 format.
-Management interface is available at https://localhost:8080
+Management interface is available at https://localhost:8080 or https://ip:8080